michaelpawlus/michaelpawlus.github.io/_posts/2018-03-20-burnley_margins.md

 #### Dizzying Heights

 Without the ability to pay the salaries that other teams pay, Burnley need to be as efficient as possible.
 Our plot shows that they have, in fact, far outpaced the rest of the league in value per goal.
 At one point in the season, Burnley were as high as fourth in the league table -- a position described as "dizzying heights" by many pundits.
-However, as of this post, Burnley have a real chance to finish in the Top 6 a segment of the league usually reserved for the same six teams every year.
+However, as of this post, Burnley have a real chance to finish in the Top 6 -- a segment of the league usually reserved for the same six teams every year.

-Also, as of this post, I am 15th in a Kaggle competition and if the results go my way for the remainder of the Women's NCAA Basketball Tournament I think I can finish "in the money" for the first time ever.
+Also, as of this post, I am 15th in a Kaggle competition and I think there is a real chance I can finish Top 3 for the first time ever.

 ![](../figures/kaggle_board_wncaa.png)